revbayes/revbayes.github.io/tutorials/tefbd/index.md

 The FBD model ({% ref fig_fbd_gm %}) describes the probability of the tree and fossils conditional on the birth-death parameters:
 $f[\mathcal{T} \mid \lambda, \mu, \rho, \psi, \phi]$, where
-$\mathcal{T}$ denotes the tree topology, divergence ti.e. fossil occurrence ti.e. and the times at which the fossils attach to the tree.
+$\mathcal{T}$ denotes the tree topology, divergence times fossil occurrence times and the times at which the fossils attach to the tree.
 The birth-death parameters $\lambda$ and $\mu$ denote the speciation and extinction rates, respectively.
 The “fossilization rate” or “fossil recovery rate” is denoted $\psi$ and describes the rate at which fossils